OctaDist/OctaDist/docs/reference/development.rst

    pyinstaller --version

-4. Change directory to ``./octadist_gui`` directory, ``where main.py`` is, for example:
+4. Change directory to ``./octadist`` subdirectory, where ``main.py`` is, for example:

 ::

-   cd OctaDist-2.5.4-Win-x86-64/octadist_gui/
+   cd OctaDist-*-Win-x86-64/octadist/

 5. Compile a standalone, like this:

 ::

-   pyinstaller --onefile -n OctaDist-2.5.4-Win-x86-64 main.py
+   pyinstaller --onefile --windowed -n OctaDist-*-Win-x86-64 main.py

 6. The standalone executable will be build in ``dist`` directory.